-(A) The Town Manager or designee, shall be responsible for the interpretation, administration and enforcement of the provisions of these Regulations, as amended, the Official Zoning Map, as amended, and of any decisions entered by the Planning Commission, Board of Adjustment or Town Council, pursuant to this Section.
+- (A) The Town Manager or designee, shall be responsible for the interpretation, administration, and enforcement of the provisions of these Regulations, as amended, the Official Zoning Map, as amended, and of any decisions entered by the Planning Commission, Board of Adjustment, and/or Town Council, pursuant to this Subsection. - (B) No building permit, occupancy permit, or other permit or license shall be issued, nor shall any other action of approval be taken or allowed by the Town for any property which is not in compliance with the provisions of these Regulations, and any decision issued pursuant hereto.